Quantitative Volume Space Form Rigidity Under Lower Ricci Curvature Bound: The Free Action, The Discreteness of Limiting Groups and The -convergence

 In the proof of Theorem A, the following $C^0$-convergence plays an important role (see the proof of (3.5.2)).
-Let $(M,g)$ be a compact Riemannian manifold, and let $g(t)$ denote the Ricc flow i.e., the solution of the following PDE ([Ha1]):
+Let $(M,g)$ be a compact Riemannian manifold, and let $g(t)$ denote the Ricci flow i.e., the solution of the following PDE (\cite{Ha1}):

-\proclaim{Theorem 2.7} Let $g_i$ ($i=0, 1$) be two Riemannian metrics on a compact $n$-manifold $M$ such that $\op{Ric}_{g_1}\ge -(n-1)$.
-Given $\epsilon>0$, there are constants, $\delta(\epsilon), T=T(n,\epsilon,g_0)>0$, such that for $0<\delta\le \delta(\epsilon)$, if
+\begin{theorem} Let $g_i$ ($i=0, 1$) be two Riemannian metrics on a compact $n$-manifold $M$ such that $\op{Ric}_{g_1}\ge -(n-1)$.
+Given $\epsilon>0$, there are constants, $\delta(\epsilon,g_0), T=T(n,\epsilon,g_0)>0$, such that for $0<\delta\le \delta(\epsilon,g_0)$, if